SamirTalwar/monospacedmonologues.com/content/posts/2013-08-28--letter-to-a-lead.md

 the foxes and the rats, and all within hours of review.

 My heart starts to pound.
 I have nowhere else to turn; I send you a message.
-My hands shake as I type the words, “why?”
+My hands shake as I type the words, "why?"

 Within minutes, you come back to me.
-“Your change broke the entire app.”
+"Your change broke the entire app."
 I stare, aghast at the message, apologetic and confused, for the changes worked well on my machine.
 And did you not review it?
 Examine the code and ensure it was not foolish, deploy it and ensure it would run as